-As of today, the TMM Group continues to develop the concept of an industrial cluster in the Chornobyl Exclusion Zone.
+As of the day of issuance of these consolidated financial statements, the Group continues to develop the concept of an industrial cluster in the Chornobyl Exclusion Zone.
 The pilot project will include a gasification plant with a capacity of 300 MW, a chemical plant with a capacity of 400,000 tons of methanol and a thermal power plant with a capacity of 100 MW.
 The input raw material will be radioactive wood waste, which needs to be disposed of.
 This project worth more than 2 billion euros will be implemented on the terms of PPP (Public -private partnership).
 The Group is applying for the role of management company and the main contractor for the construction.
 The Group managed to draw attention to the project of the President of Ukraine, the Ministry of Environmental Protection, the Professional Association of Ecologists, the National Commission for Radiation Protection.
 A number of consultations and round tables have been held, and preparatory work is underway at the legislative level.